 One thing I know for sure – taking the time to “break the brand” to “remake” it was the best thing (apart from starting it) that I have ever done!
 What I also know for sure is that our purpose remains stronger than ever “to ignite human potential”.
-As far as what the deliverables look like – we are still working through that – but expect a lot more digital content and a lot more face to face events.
+As far as what the deliverables look like – we are still working through that – but expect a lot more digital content and a lot more face-to-face events.

-What does your day-in-the-life generally look like?
+What does your day in the life generally look like?

 No one day is the same.
-I run multiple content verticals across multiple geographic locations with a very decentralized team working from all over the world.
+I run multiple content verticals across multiple geographic locations with a very decentralised team working from all over the world.
 So it really depends on the focus at the time – be it an event series we’re rolling out, or a tour that I am putting together (or delivering) or a multitude of other channels.
 My days could involve photo shoots, interviews, strategy, planning, visioning.
 These days every day also includes very consciously and purposefully “time and space” for me to think and be and recreate.
 I love moving forward.

-How do you de-stress from a busy work day?
+How do you de-stress from a busy workday?

 Consciously making time for not negotiables – exercise, good food.
 Time to seek, listen, education myself, explore and get into nature.
-Time with my partner and my Cavoodle Benny in nature or by the sea is bliss.
+Time with my partner and my cavoodle Benny in nature or by the sea is bliss.

 Where’s your favourite place to visit when you’re in need of inspiration?

 No one place.
 In fact when I truly need inspiration I put myself in very counterintuitive places.
 I’ll purposefully go somewhere I’ve never been – be it a different suburb, coffee shop, retail store or a myriad of other things.
 I think if you are open and you hold your purpose close – there is inspiration and opportunities in abundance and sometimes from the most unexpected places and spaces.

 What’s your go-to breakfast before a big day?